ReeeGeXx/pimoroni-bot/README.md

   - Reboot the Pi to reset GPIO state: `sudo reboot`
   - Make sure only one instance of `Trilobot()` is created in your code.
   - Ensure no other Python scripts are running that use the GPIO.
+  - The main script now automatically cleans up GPIO on exit using `atexit` to prevent this error.

 ### General Tips
 - Always run scripts from the project root for local imports to work.